“The government is over-achieving in the reconstruction of roads and bridges and totally neglecting the needs of the victims.”

 As for water and sanitation, much of the Yolanda-ravaged communities in the Visayas rely on water pumps to source their water.
 Pipe connection is still very low, said Guzman.
 She said irrigation is even more neglected.

 Ibon’s Guzman likened the “Build Back Better” and now Duterte’s Build Build Build to disaster capitalism similar to that described in Sri Lanka and also in the US after Hurricane Katrina.
 Guzman recalled author Naomi Klein’s observations that big businesses aided by governments are taking advantage of the shocked condition among the people during disasters to introduce changes that produce more sufferings for the people, in the long term, such as privatization and users pay principles in the economy.
 For example, public schools were converted into charter schools following the “rebuilding.”
-Charter schools no longer get substantial allocations from the government and are forced to drastically cut back on costs and find ways to earn such as raising school fees.
+Charter schools no longer get substantial allocations from the government and are forced to drastically cut back on costs and find ways to earn, for example by raising school fees.
 These changes could have met resistance from the people in ordinary times.

 In the Philippines, Guzman said, the people are not as shocked but are used already to calamities, and the business groups work with bureaucrat capitalists to take advantage of wars and disasters and introduce more neoliberal reforms.
-She specifically noted the government failure to rebuild public hospitals and schools in Eastern Visayas, and the moves to drive away citizens to favor land use conversion for tourism, malls, hotels and other big businesses that are slated to be established during the “rehabilitation phase.”
+She specifically noted the government failure to rebuild public hospitals and schools in Eastern Visayas, and the moves to push away citizens to favor land use conversion for tourism, malls, hotels and other big businesses that are slated to be established during the “rehabilitation phase.”

 Guzman said the No Dwelling Zones imposed by the government in coastal areas, and the clearing/relocation of those whose houses would be hit by the construction of Leyte Tide Embankment, are resulting in the forced dislocation of the people.